Search

 • Go to the Media Library

-• The value associated with that post attribute is attachment id.
+• The value associated with post= is the attachment ID.

-So the only option you have (and you know it) is to find a suitable filter hook to replace the featured image.
+So, the only option you have (and you know it) is to find a suitable filter hook to replace the featured image dynamically.

-The mapping between the featured image and the post is stored in the table wp_postmeta.
-The key _thumbnail_id is used to store the mapping.
-The value associated with this key is the attachment id of corresponding image.
+The mapping between the featured image and the post is stored in wp_postmeta.
+The key _thumbnail_id is used to store the mapping, and the value associated with it is the attachment ID.

 All good so far?
 Moving on.